Ways to say “I Love You” in Japanese

 So embarrassing that actually, when Japanese people were confronted for translating foreign text into their language, they got lost with translating the expression “I love you”.
 In ancient times, it was uncommon for Japanese to use sweet words.
 Confused as how to convey the nuance and connotation, Natsume Soseki, a famous Japanese writer from Meiji Era translated it as “the moon is beautiful, isn’t?”: 月がきれいですね.

-Such a poetic and beautiful way to declare one’s love is worth fewer words, isn’t?
+Such a poetic and beautiful way to declare one’s love is worth fewer words, is it not?